 Choosing Plan B over Plan A: Risk Compensation Theory and Contraceptive Choice in India (with Hemant K. Pullabhotla and Mary Arends-Kuenning.
 Demography, 2021)

-Data publicly available from Government of India website.
+Data publicly available from the Government of India website.

 Is a Replicability Crisis on the Horizon for Environmental and Resource Economics? (with Paul J. Ferraro, Review of Environmental Economics and Policy, 2020).
 Editor's Choice Featured Article.